hallard/Mini-LoRa/README.md

 - Footprint for Ultra Low Power controller TPL5110
 - R9 1206 or PTH Footprint to easily change resistor and thus delay between wake
 - renamed silk pin to function instead of arduino name
-- Optionnal Tactile Switch to wake from TPL5110
+- Optional Tactile Switch to wake from TPL5110

 **all version**